docker/cli/man/dockerd.8.md

 # CLUSTER STORE OPTIONS

 The daemon uses libkv to advertise the node within the cluster.
 Some Key/Value backends support mutual TLS, and the client TLS settings used by the daemon can be configured using the **--cluster-store-opt** flag, specifying the paths to PEM encoded files.

 #### kv.cacertfile

-Specifies the path to a local file with PEM encoded CA certificates to trust
+Specifies the path to a local file with PEM encoded CA certificates to trust.

 #### kv.certfile

 Specifies the path to a local file with a PEM encoded certificate.
 This certificate is used as the client cert for communication with the Key/Value store.

 #### kv.keyfile

 Specifies the path to a local file with a PEM encoded private key.
 This private key is used as the client key for communication with the Key/Value store.